 That’s the ideal situation, the global property investing trifecta—when the holiday home-cum-retirement plan you buy also qualifies as an investment.
-Identifying and following through on such a multi-agenda purchase will be one important topic of discussion during our 7th Annual Global Property Summit, taking place in Cancún, Mexico, May 13–15.
+Identifying and following through on such a multi-agenda purchase is one important topic of discussion during this week’s Global Property Virtual Summit.

 But, again, that’s just one piece of this picture.

-That’s why the program we’ve conceived for this once-a-year event will focus on many opportunities and agendas beyond straight-up profits, yields, and cash flow.
+That’s why the program we’ve conceived for this once-a-year event is focusing on many opportunities and agendas beyond straight-up profits, yields, and cash flow.
 Buying real estate overseas is about making money, but it’s also about reinventing your life and saving your retirement.

 This is about fun and profit… making money but also living better.

 As I write, Lief is leading a conversation with Lee Harrison, Con Murphy, Luis da Silva, and João Figueira, reviewing the world map to identify the markets of greatest potential…

 Both for generating cash flow and for having a grand adventure…